rblaine95/docker-tor/README.md

 If you'd like to tip me, thank you, that's very much appreciated.

-Please consider donating to the [Tor Project](https://donate.torproject.org)instead.
+Please consider donating to the [Tor Project](https://donate.torproject.org) instead.

 If you _really_ want to tip me, thank you kindly.